DanieleTurrini/Distributed_Project/README.md

 run main.m
 ```

-This will launch a simulation with 8 UAVs, two moving fire fronts, and one refill depots.
+This will launch a simulation with 8 UAVs, two moving fire fronts, and one refill depots.\
-All the important parameters can be changed inside this file.
+Inside this file there are all the important changeble parameters and their descriptions.

+## Detailed description
+A detailed description of the work done is written in the following report: